sebest/katana/README.md

 Katana
 ======

-*Katana* is a HTTP caching proxy with dynamic image resizing capabiliy.
+*Katana* is a HTTP caching proxy with dynamic image resizing capabilities.

-It is used on production for more than 2 years on moderate traffic websites and can scale linearly adding more instances.
+It has been used on production for more than 2 years on moderate traffic websites and can scale linearly by adding more instances.

-Even thought it can serve traffic directly to clients, a really common setup is to use it as the origin of CDN like Akamai, Edgecast or Cloudfront.
+Even though it can serve traffic directly to clients, a really common setup is to use it as the origin of CDN like Akamai, Edgecast or Cloudfront.

 Features
 --------